vstar1411/Secure-File-Dashboard/README.md

 secure-file-dashboard/src/ - Contains the React app powered by Vite and shadcn secure-file-dashboard/src/server -  Contains the Mock Express server handling API requests, file uploads, and token authentication.

-For Security Documentation please refer the Security.md in the root directory.
+## For Backend strategy Documentation please refer the Security.md in the root directory.

 ## API Endpoints
 POST /api/upload-chunk